siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
-Tiny but powerful C++ cmd tool to rename recursively paths on Linux, useful for batch renaming.
+Tiny and powerful C++ CMD tool to rename recursively paths on Linux, useful for batch renaming.

 Default and recommended installation path is `~/.local/bin/bulk_rename++`, no need to run it as `ROOT` unless of course you know what you are doing.